-The governing body of the Ashington Learning Partnership fully recognises its responsibility for safeguarding and promoting the welfare of children
+The Governing Body of the Ashington Learning Partnership (ALP) is fully committed to responsibility for safeguarding and promoting the welfare of children.

 Rationale

 The ALP believes that pupils have a fundamental right to be protected from harm and that they cannot learn unless they feel secure.
 We also believe that all staff working in school have a right to personal support and guidance concerning the protection of pupils.